hfeisal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the number of lines that contain the pattern bin in file display lines containing the pattern of three lines display all the lines in the file that contain bin and password all lines of the file etc config starting with a letter
+display the number of lines that contain the pattern bin in file display lines containing the pattern of three lines display all the lines in the file that contain bin and password all lines of the file etc config starting with a letter replace all characters a and c input z and e